Christopher-Schulze/Baristeuer/docs/DOCUMENTATION.md

 - **PDF Generation**: Creates detailed tax reports in PDF format for submission to the German tax office.
 - **SQLite Storage**: Simple persistence layer to store project data.
 - **Unit Tests**: Tests covering the tax calculation logic.

+## Cross-Platform Compatibility
+The application is required to be fully functional on both **macOS** and **Windows** operating systems.
+All features must be tested and verified on both platforms to ensure a consistent user experience.